-- refusal to act for a client, either in full or on a particular matter; - disclosure of directors' interests at Board meetings (by way of general predisclosure where permitted under the company's articles of association); - withdrawal from the discussion and decision-making process; - disclosure of the (potential) conflict to the client; - implementation of information barriers, segregation of duties and reporting lines between business teams or divisions; - appointment of an independent party to take the decision.
+- declining to act for a client, either completely or about a particular matter - disclosing directors' interests at Board meetings (by way of general advance disclosure if permitted by the company's articles of association) - withdrawal from discussion and decision-making process - disclosure of a potential conflict to a client - implementation of information barriers and segregation of duties and reporting lines between business teams or divisions appointment of an independent party to take the decision

-If a (potential) Conflict of Interest arises, local Compliance must be immediately informed thereof.
-The CCO or an employee in Compliance after delegation by the CCO, in accordance with the management, will take measures to avoid or mitigate the conflict of interest and advises further steps.
-Until feedback of the CCO or the delegate, the activity, which may lead to the potential conflict of interest, should not be initiated or continued.
+If a conflict of interest arises, Compliance must be immediately informed thereof.
+After the circumstances of a (potential) conflict of interest have come to the attention of the CCO, the CCO, in accordance with the management, will take measures to avoid or mitigate the conflict of interest and advises further steps.
+Before the CCO provides his feedback, the activity, which may lead to the potential conflict of interest, should not be initiated or continued.

-Each Conflict of Interest, which is between a client and LIS or an employee of LIS or which is between an employee of LIS and LIS, must be reported without delay to the MC, acting as independent supervisory body, by the CCO.
+Each conflict of interest, which includes client relationships and staff relationships, must be reported without delay to the Management Committee, acting as independent supervisory bodies, by the CCO.

-Conflicts of interest that have a material impact on APEX Group or LIS, whether due to the conflict itself or the impact of mitigating actions, must be reported immediately to the MC.
+Conflicts of interests, with a significant impact on Sanne Group or LIS, because of the conflict itself or the impact of the measures to mitigate the conflict, must be communicated immediately to the jurisdictional Business Risk Committee (BRC).